osxmidi/SFZero-X/README.md

 Unzip this repository/clone inside the JUCE folder

-To make the Projucer change into ~/JUCE/extras/Projucer/Builds/LinuxMakefile then make CONFIG=Release -DJUCER_ENABLE_GPL_MODE=1
+To make the Projucer change into ~/JUCE/extras/Projucer/Builds/LinuxMakefile then enter into the Terminal, make CONFIG=Release -DJUCER_ENABLE_GPL_MODE=1

 Run the Projucer and load the SFZero-X jucer file in the unzipped folder and save the project (disable JUCE_VST3_CAN_REPLACE_VST2 in the juce_audio_plugin_client module options).